mariorobles93/Card-Info-Angular/README.md

 # Card-Info-Angular
-An Angular page displays a set of cards populated with information taken from a relational database, Users can add and edit cards.
+An Angular page displays a set of cards populated with information taken from a relational database hosted on Supabase, Users can add and edit cards.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.3.0.